forgee-master/HADL/README.md

-# HADL (Haar DCT Low-Rank) Framework
+# HADL (Haar DCT Low-Rank) Framework for Long Term Time Series Forecasting

 ## Overview
-HADL is a PyTorch-based framework for Long-Term Time Series Forecasting (LTSF), designed for noise robustness, efficiency, and accuracy.
-It integrates Discrete Wavelet Transform (DWT) with a Haar wavelet for noise reduction, Discrete Cosine Transform (DCT) for feature extraction, and a low-rank layer for efficient low parameterized forecasting.
+HADL is a lightweight, PyTorch-based framework for Long-Term Time Series Forecasting (LTSF), optimized for noise robustness, accuracy, and memory efficiency.
+It integrates Discrete Wavelet Transform (DWT) with a Haar wavelet for noise reduction, Discrete Cosine Transform (DCT) for enhanced feature extraction, and a low-rank layer for efficient, low-parameter forecasting.
+It is designed to achieve state-of-the-art multivariate forecasting accuracy with minimal trainable parameters, thus offers a computationally efficient solution for long-horizon time series prediction.

 <img src="images/HADL_architecture.png" alt="Image of HADL architecture" width=800/>